mariannazhang/PowerPoint-auto-coding/readme.md

 # About this code
 The purpose of this code is to automatically code responses from running children live using PowerPoint stimuli to a long format Excel datasheet.
-This code was written in Visual Basic ("VBA") for PowerPoint on Windows in Dec 2020, but should work for PowerPoint on Mac with minor changes (filepath directory).
+This code was written in Visual Basic ("VBA") for PowerPoint on Windows in Dec 2020, but should work for PowerPoint on Mac (not tested, but should work).
 I'm not sure if there's anything like this for Keynote.

 The template slides (`stimuli.pptm`) are adapted from the [online testing slides from Stanford's Social Learning Lab](http://github.com/sociallearninglab/online_testing_materials), and are designed for use by researchers who run live testing sessions by sharing a PowerPoint slideshow on Zoom.